-This prospectus supplement, together with the accompanying base prospectus, relates to the sale of 507,228 common units representing limited partner interests directly to a large institutional investor.
+This prospectus supplement, together with the accompanying base prospectus, relates to the issuance and sale of up to 8,329,679 of our common units representing limited partnership interests in us from time to time in connection with the conversion of our Series F convertible units.

 Our common units are traded on the New York Stock Exchange under the symbol "GTM" (formerly under the symbol "EPN").
-The last reported sale price of our common units on the New York Stock Exchange on August 19, 2003 was \$39.43 per common unit.
+The last reported sale price of our common units on the New York Stock Exchange on August 25, 2003 was \$39.35 per common unit.